OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_pre_deployment.md

 (sensor_configuration)=
 ## Sensor configuration for deployment
 Salinity configuration: 0 PSU.
-For optode sensors: when there is a small variation in salinity (less than 1 g/kg), it can be set to the mid value avoiding the need of salinity compensation.
+For optode sensors: when there is a small variation in salinity (less than 1 g/kg), it can be set to the mid-value avoiding the need of salinity compensation.
 However, even in that case, it is a good practice to set salinity to 0 for two reasons: 1) it is usually difficult to find the salinity value defined for old deployments and 2) in case the equations change, it would be easier to recalculate oxygen values from uncompensated values.
 Optodes should be configured to record the intermediate parameters (`calphase` and temperature), not just oxygen concentration or saturation.
 Accurate time-stamps, or offsets relative to CT measurements must be recorded for performing the lag correction.